-Maid cafes have been around since the early 2000’s that it’s pretty much hard to imagine Tokyo without it.
-It’s been embedded in their culture and with over 200 stores, you’d think that the hype had already died down but it only continued to bloom.
-Competition among maid cafes in Tokyo has just increased not just in size but what these cafes can offer to their customers.
+Maid cafes have been around since the early 2000s, so it’s pretty hard to imagine Tokyo without them.
+With over 200 maid cafes in Tokyo, you’d think that the hype would have died down by now, but the competition among maid cafes in Tokyo has just increased.
 But what exactly is a maid cafe?

 Best Maid Cafes in Tokyo

-@home cafe (1-11-4, Sotokanda, Chiyoda-ku, Tokyo 101-0021) is one of the most popular maid cafes in Tokyo.
-Everything inside this cafe is painted pastel blue and pink to fully capture the feel of Alice in Wonderland.
+@Home Cafe is one of the most popular maid cafes in Tokyo.
+Everything inside this cafe is painted pastel blue and pink to fully capture the feeling of Alice in Wonderland.
 The maids all wear white and brown uniforms and will gladly take you to your preferred seats.
-The cafe’s menu includes light meals and desserts for you to enjoy and while you’re eating, the maids can play with you some mini-games and who knows what prize you’ll get when you win. @home cafe also holds reservations for events such as birthday, which is the most popular event in the cafe.
+The cafe’s menu includes light meals and desserts for you to enjoy, and while you’re eating, the maids play games with you.
+They also hold special events such as birthday parties.

-The girls of Maidcafe Pinafore (1-19 Sakuma cho Kanda, Chiyoda-ku, Tokyo 101-0025) are dreamy and fun.
-This cafe has girls wearing fun outfits like flight attendants, school uniforms, nurses, or the classic maid uniforms.
-Because it can only accommodate 15 customers at a time with a duration of an hour each, the cafe can get crowded at times but the maids make sure that each and everyone is enjoying their time.
-The cafe’s menu offers delicious meals such as omelet rice, pasta, curry rice, and fancy desserts.
-Maidcafe Pinafore is popular both for locals and tourists.
+The girls of Maidcafe Pinafore don’t just wear maid uniforms.
+This cafe has girls wearing fun outfits like flight attendants, school uniforms, and nurses in additon to the typical maid outfit.
+Because Maidcafe Pinafore can only accommodate 15 customers at a time with a maximum duration of an hour each, the cafe can get crowded at times, but the maids are very attentive to ensure that everyone is enjoying their time.
+The cafe’s menu offers delicious meals such as omelet rice, pasta, curry rice, and cute desserts.
+Maidcafe Pinafore is popular among both locals and tourists.

-Cure Maid Cafe (3-15-5 Sotokanda, Chiyoda-ku, Tokyo 101-0021) is the original maid cafe and is still the most popular too so be sure not to miss this when you’re in Japan.
-This Victorian style cafe has the girls dressed up in their classic Victorian style maid uniforms.
-Because of the cafe’s popularity, most game and anime companies hold events here and if you’re lucky enough to visit the cafe on the day of the event, you’ll be in for a surprise for the changing themes.
+Cure Maid Cafe is the original maid cafe, established in Akihabara, and is still the most popular maid cafe in Tokyo.
+This European-inspired cafe has the servers dressed up in classic Victorian style maid uniforms.
+Because of the cafe’s popularity, many game and anime companies hold events here, and if you’re lucky enough to visit the cafe on the day of the event you’ll be in for a surprise, as the theme changes.
 The cafe’s menu serves different types of tea, cake, and light meals.
-One of the most popular events in the cafe is that every Saturday, they hold live classical concerts so be sure to drop by.
+Every Saturday, they hold live classical concerts so be sure to drop by then!

-If you like it cool and quiet, then Schatz Kiste (6-5-11 Sotokanda, Chiyoda-ku, Tokyo 101-0021) is perfect for you.
-This German-style cafe has books lined up on its wall and even has its own American board game room where you can spend your time playing games with your friends and the maids.
-If you don’t feel like playing, one can read a book or two and enjoy a cup of tea while sharing insights with the maids.
-The cafe itself has this quiet atmosphere into it which is perfect if you just want to relax and have a great time.
-Because the place is small, tables are charge every 30 minutes so be sure to be mindful of time so you can spend every minute nicely.
+If you prefer a calm and quiet atmosphere, then Schatz Kiste is the Tokyo maid cafe for you.
+This German-style cafe features a wall of books and even has its own American board game room where you can spend your time playing games with your friends and the maids.
+If you don’t feel like playing a game, you can read a book or two while you enjoy a cup of tea.
+The cafe itself is quiet and serene, perfect if you just want to relax.
+Because the place is small, there is a fee for every 30 minutes spent there, so be mindful of the time.

-Honey Honey (3-7−12 Sotokanda, Chiyoda-ku, Tokyo 101-0021) may be one of the most comfortable maid cafes in Tokyo, not just in the place itself but also with pricing.
-It’s mostly popular with the women because Honey Honey has this special service called Ojousama no Sui-tsu setto which loosely translate as Ladies Sweet Set.
-It’s where the female customers are allowed to wear maid uniforms and take photos together with the real maids of the cafe.
-This fun maid cafe also offers a simple line of light meals and rich desserts for their customers.
+Honey Honey may be one of the most comfortable and affordable maid cafes in Tokyo.
+It’s popular with women because Honey Honey has a special service called Ojousama no Sui-tsu Setto which loosely translates to Ladies’ Sweets Set.
+The female customers are also allowed to wear maid uniforms and take photos together with the real servers.
+This fun maid cafe also offers a simple menu of light meals and rich desserts.

 She’s cooking and baking for her family and friends.
 She finds grocery shopping therapeutic, always takes the longest time in the Asian section and debates with herself whether she needs that extra pack of instant ramen.
 A lover of sweets, she dreams of owning a patisserie and publishing her book but most of the time, she’s just really thinking of what to eat for breakfast the next day.